Yash-777/notebook/nodejs/node-express-application-setup.md

 # Running and Monitoring #

-With these changes made, we are ready to fire up our baseline express application.
+With these changes made, we are ready to fire up our baseline Express application.
 Remember those two lines the generator told us to use that I recommended we not do yet?
 Yeah, it's time to use those.

 ## Installing Dependencies ##